deltachat/deltachat-pages/en/privacy-notes.md

 - Push services never see message content or names, and do not learn who you are or what you write.

-- The small Delta Chat forwarding service in between forgets each token within moments and stores nothing about you.
+- The small Delta Chat token forwarding service in between forgets each token within moments and knows nothing about you.

-- If you turn notifications off, no token is created at all.

 - F-Droid and desktop versions do not use push services at all.